-Before installing MyID, verify that the necessary bidirectional RPC communication is available by using the Microsoft DTCPing tool (available from the Microsoft website).
+Before installing MyID, verify that the necessary bidirectional RPC communication is available by using the Microsoft DTC Ping tool (available from the Microsoft website - Knowledge Base article 306843).

 In addition to the above, it is recommended that additional intrusion detection software is implemented on the web server to prevent security breaches through unauthorized changes to the website.